US Cash Products-Harbor RBOB rallies on strong buying

 NEW YORK, April 9 Winter-grade F4 RBOB gasoline in the New York

-Harbor cash market rose sharply on Monday as traders ramped up purchases of
+Harbor cash market rose sharply on Monday as traders ramped up their purchases

 Prompt F4 RBOB was done at 6.75 cents under the May RBOB gasoline futures